On this page

 Use relevant sorting to only show the most relevant results for a user’s search instead of displaying all the records (exhaustive sorting).

-Relevant sorting is only available on Premium plans.
+Relevant sorting is available on the Build and Premium pricing plans.

-Algolia’s ranking formula isn’t turned off when you sort by an attribute.
-Instead, the relevant sorting algorithm selects results as follows:
+Algolia’s ranking formula isn’t overridden when you use relevant sorting.
+Instead, the relevant sorting algorithm:

-- Selects results matching the user’s query by using the primary index’s ranking formula.
+- Selects results using the primary index’s ranking formula.

-- Sorts the selected results based on the virtual replica’s
+- Orders the selected results according to the virtual replica’s

 - Returns the relevant results.

-If multiple results have the same value for a sorting attribute, tie-breaking proceeds as usual on the other defined sorting attributes.
-For example, suppose you’ve sorted by price and then by popularity.
-If a query returns three results that cost $99, the engine will then order them by their popularity score.
+If multiple results have the same value for a sorting attribute, the other sorting attributes are used to decide which one comes first.
+For example, if you sort according to price and then popularity, and three results have the same cost, the engine will prioritize them according to their popularity score.